Energy Storage State-of-Charge Market Model: Introduction

 \section{Introduction}

 Energy storage resources, especially battery energy storage, are entering wholesale electricity markets at a surging rate.
-The battery capacity connected to the California Independent System Operator (CAISO), the power system operator and market organizer of the state of California, has increased from 250~MW at the end of 2020 to 3,160~MW as of June 2022, and is expected to exceed 10~GW by 2050~\cite{caiso_1}.
-As states continue to decarbonize, energy storage will play an increasingly important role in balancing electricity supply and demand~\cite{wolak2022long, waite2020electricity, doss2021unprecedented}, and become a key participant in future electricity markets.
+The battery capacity connected to the California Independent System Operator (CAISO), the power system operator and market organizer of the state of California, has increased from 488~MW at the end of 2020 to 4,367~MW as of Sep 2022 and is expected to reach near 10~GW in 2026~\cite{caiso-1,caiso-2,caiso-3}.
+According to EIA Annual Electric Generator Report, with increasingly installed energy storage capacity flatten the ancillary service market price, majority of energy storage participants starting to focus on arbitraging in wholesale energy markets~\cite{us2021form}.

-Integrating energy storage resources into electricity markets requires the development of new models.
-In centralized electricity markets, which cover the majority of regions in North America, participants must bid using a resource model that represents their operation characteristics in the market clearing.
-For example, thermal generators submit power segment bids stemming from their heat rate curves, together with other operation or cost parameters, including startup costs, no-load costs, ramp rates, and minimum up and down time~\cite{kirschen2018fundamentals}.
-However, energy storage resources have distinctly different operation characteristics compared to thermal generators, and need different bidding parameters.
+Integrating energy storage resources into wholesale electricity markets requires the development of new models.
+In centralized electricity markets, which cover most regions in North America, participants must bid using a resource model representing their operational characteristics in the market clearing.
+For example, thermal generators submit power segment bids stemming from their heat rate curves and other operation or cost parameters, including startup costs, no-load costs, ramp rates, and minimum up and down time~\cite{kirschen2018fundamentals}.
+However, energy storage resources have distinctly different operational characteristics compared to thermal generators and need different bidding parameters.
 The FERC (Federal Energy Regulatory Commission) has recognized this need and issued Order 841, which requires that future electricity market designs ``account for the physical and operational characteristics of electric storage resources through bidding parameters or other means''~\cite{federal2018electric}.